 - In case you find stains that do not go away with a simple dry microfiber cloth, dip a sponge in distilled water and wring it well to remove all the water.
 Now clean the screen with it by making horizontal movements.
 Make sure that you don’t leave any water drippings from the sponge.
 If you don’t take care of this, you will damage the screen forever.

-- To remove tough oily stain or finger smudges you will not succeed with dry cloth or wet sponge.
+- To remove tough oily stains or finger smudges you will not succeed with a dry cloth or wet sponge.
 You must use a solution of distilled water and Isopropyl alcohol in equal quantities and fill it in a spray bottle.
 Now spray this solution on the microfiber cloth and clean the screen with delicate movement.

-Step-4- Turn On the Laptop
+Step 4- Turn On the Laptop

 If you have used a wet cloth to clean the screen, wait for few minutes to let the moisture dry before turning on the laptop.